 Dine in an igloo

-One of the best (and most romantic) restaurant changes that is still hanging on since the pandemic is the mini igloo structures at restaurants, giving you a chance to snuggle up close under the stars.
-For a unique and private V-Day dinner, check out the igloos at Asbury Festhalle & Biergarten, Fig and Lily Garden in Morristown, and Marcus at NoHu Rooftop in Weehawken.
-For a fancier experience, toast each other in a champagne chalet at Crystal Springs Resort—they have everything from brunch to fondue to seafood on ice.
+One of the best (and most romantic) restaurant changes still hanging on since the pandemic is the mini igloo structures at restaurants, giving you a chance to snuggle up close under the stars.
+Check out the igloos at Fig and Lily Garden in Morristown and Marcus at NoHu Rooftop in Weehawken for a unique and private V-Day dinner.
+For an apres ski feel (minus the skiing), sip bubbly and have bites in a Champagne Chalet at Crystal Springs Resort—they have everything from brunch to fondue to seafood on ice.

 Take a spa daycation